-This is the blog of Red Hat Enterprise Solution Architects.
-The content of this website depicts our own personal opinion about Challenges we see in todays’ IT Industry.
+This is the blog of Open-Source Enthusiasts.
+The content of this website depicts our own personal opinion about Challenges we see in todays‘ IT Industry.
 We are posting articles about Development-, Operations-, and Business Challenges as well as ideas about upcoming technologies.

-Our Articles are by no means representing official Red Hat Statements or company strategies.
+Our Articles are by no means representing our current employers official Statements or Company Strategies.
 We hope you find our articles inspiring and please chime in and comment if you have a different opinion or would like to add something.

 Patricks professional career started in 1999, when he joined IBM Deutschland Entwicklung GmbH as a developer in the IBM MERVA team.
 He was quickly recognized as management potential and after a short time as project manager for IBM MQ Series Workflow, was promoted into a management position within the same team.

 After some organisational and structural changes within IBM Deutschland, Patrick decided to resign from management and return into a more technical but sales oriented role, where he successfully worked on various large and international accounts, mainly in the industrial/manufacturing industry.